Eschatologue/CM_wiki/docs/class/ranger/index.md

 You gain invaluable knowledge, experiences, or hard-earned lessons, which is represented by Ranger's Aptidude.
 You gain one aptidude of your choice.
 Aptidude are described in the "[Ranger's Aptitude Options](../../option/class-options/ranger-aptitude.md)" section later in this class's description.

 **Prerequisites**{ .inl } If an aptidude has a prerequisite, you must meet it to learn that aptidude.
 For example, if an aptidude requires you to be a level 5+ Ranger, you can select the aptidude once you reach Ranger level 5.
-If another Ranger feature gives you Aptitude, those Aptitude don't count against the number of Aptitudes you know with this feature
+If another Ranger feature gives you Aptitude, those Aptitude don't count against the number of Aptitudes you know with this feature.

 **Replacing and Gaining Aptidudes**{ .inl } Whenever you gain a Ranger level, you can replace one of your aptidudes with another one for which you qualify.
 You can't replace an aptidude if it's a prerequisite for another aptidude that you have.